rosek86/sds011/Readme.md

 ## TODO

-- requests retry
+- unit tests callbacks
-- passs user data in all callbacks
+- set param request, validate reply and check if sensor returned expected value.
-- request callbacks, in case of error there is no info about message which failed (do we need this?)
+- requests retry?
-- In case of set command, validate reply and check if sensor returned expected value.
+- request callbacks, in case of error there is no info about message which failed (do we need this?).